jyellick/obc-docs/techspec.md

 ![Reference architecture](images/refarch.png)
 Figure 1:  Openchain Reference architecture

-The Membership category provides services for managing identity, privacy, and confidentialy on the network.
+The Membership category provides services for managing identity, privacy, and confidentiality on the network.
 Participants register to get identities, which will enable the Attribute Authority to issue security keys to transact.
-Reputation Manager enables auditors to see transacations pertaining to a participant.
+Reputation Manager enables auditors to see transactions pertaining to a participant.
 Of course, auditors will have to be granted proper access authority by the participants.

 Blockchain services manage the distributed ledger through a peer-to-peer protocol, built on HTTP/2.
 The data structures are highly optimized to provide the most efficient hash algorithm for maintaining the world state replication.
 Different consensus (PBFT, Raft, PoW, PoS) may be plugged in and configured per deployment.